 There are many active and committed community groups in Eastern Perthshire.
 These include:

-- 11 Community Councils (Errol, West Carse, Inchture, Coupar Angus & Bendochy, Kettins, Burrelton & District, Scone & District, Blairgowrie & Rattray, and Mount Blair).
+- 13 Community Councils (Errol, West Carse, Inchture, Coupar Angus & Bendochy, Kettins, Burrelton & District, Scone & District, Blairgowrie & Rattray, Mount Blair, Alyth and Meigle).

-- Development trusts and other community-led local development organisations (e.g. Forward Coupar Angus, Ericht Trust, St Madoes Development Group, Alyth Community Development Trust, Scone Village Association, Carse of Gowrie Sustainability Group, Mount Blair Community Development Trust)
+- Development trusts and other community-led local development organisations (e.g. Forward Coupar Angus, Blairgowrie & Rattray Development Trust, St Madoes Development Group, Alyth Community Development Trust, Scone Village Association, Carse of Gowrie Sustainability Group, Mount Blair Community Development Trust)

 - A number of groups and networks supporting young people (e.g. Strathmore Centre for Youth Development, Alyth Youth Partnership and Coupar Angus Youth Activity Group)

-- Community greenspace initiatives such as Loon Braes Parknership in Blairgowrie, and Bloom groups such as the award-winning Coupar Angus Pride of Place.
+- Community greenspace initiatives such as the award-winning Coupar Angus Pride of Place, Blair in Bloom and Alyth in Bloom.

 Discover Blairgowrie is a community website which aims to promote Blairgowrie & Rattray as a tourist destination, and a hub for local news and events.
 The site lists all the main community groups in Blairgowrie & Rattray.

-There is a well-established Time Banks in Blairgowrie/ Rattray supported by Perth and Kinross Association of Voluntary Services (PKAVS), which enables local people to exchange their skills voluntarily to help others in the community; ‘bank’ their time given as time credits, and then draw on the Time Bank for support from others in return.
+There is a well-established Time Banks in Blairgowrie/ Rattray, which enables local people to exchange their skills voluntarily to help others in the community; ‘bank’ their time given as time credits, and then draw on the Time Bank for support from others in return.

 Opened in June 2014, Community Connect @ Rattray is a purpose-built community facility attached to Rattray Primary School.
 It offers community members access to a range of services and organisations.
 Those utilising the building include Humpty Dumpty Playgroup, NHS Baby Screening, PKC Education and Children’s Services, and a number of community and voluntary organisations.

-Attached to the newly rebuilt local primary school, is the newly redeveloped Alyth Community Wing which has for many years offered a venue for local services and community groups, including Alyth Youth Partnership, Community Learning and Development, local art groups and parent groups.
+The Alyth Community wing is attached to the local primary school, which has for many years offered a venue for local services and community groups, including Alyth Youth Partnership, Community Learning and Development, local art groups and parent groups.

 Strathmore Centre for Youth Development (SCYD) runs a number of programmes in the area aimed at improving outcomes for young people across the area.